 Useful remedies for the gastrointestinal tract of your dog

 To stabilize the sensitive gastrointestinal tract of your pet you can use different natural means.
 Their use depends on the respective symptomatology and the complaints of your pet.
-While Moro's carrot soup mainly supports the natural intestinal health in cases of diarrhea and temporary digestive disorders, products made from elm bark can be supportive in cases of gastritis and help to build up the gastrointestinal mucosa.
+While Moro's carrot soup mainly supports the natural intestinal health in cases of diarrhoea and temporary digestive disorders, products made from elm bark can be supportive in cases of gastritis and help to build up the gastrointestinal mucosa.
 If your pet suffers from increased gastric acid production, natural products with bentonite can be used to regulate gastric acid.
 These usually have a high water absorption capacity and can effectively bind acids and gastric juices in the digestive tract.
 Another proven means to support the gastrointestinal activity of your pet is healing mud.
 It contains a high content of humic acids, which both stimulates appetite and can contribute to stool of normal and healthy consistency.

 Feel free to contact our team of experts consisting of nutritionists, alternative practitioners and veterinarians if you're not sure which remedy is the best for your pet.